matt-bran/todo/README.md

 # Task Manager

-A lightweight web application that allows intuitive task management that allows users to streamline daily work flow.
+A lightweight web application which produces intuitive task management that allows users to streamline daily work flow.

 # Technologies Used
 - Javascript